Civilian Observer Program

 - Must not have been suspended from the program at any time.

-Failure to comply with these rules and regulations will result in the Observer’s removal from the patrol vehicle and all further requests to participate in the Program will be denied.
+Failure to comply with these rules and regulations will result in the Observer’s removal from the Patrol vehicle and all further requests to participate in the Ride Along Program will be denied.

-- Terminating the Ride: The ride may be terminated at the discretion of the officer of supervisor for any reason.
-Observers my request that the ride be terminated and the officer will comply as soon as practical under the circumstances.
+- Terminating the Ride: The ride may be terminated at the discretion of the officer or supervisor for any reason.
+Observers may request that the ride be terminated and the officer will comply as soon as practical under the circumstances.

 - No Involvement in Enforcement: Observers shall not become involved in any law enforcement situation unless they are directed to do so by the officer.
 Observers will comply with the officer’s instructions at all times to ensure the safety of the observer, the officer and others.

 - Proper Attire: Observers shall be neat, well-groomed and properly attired during the observation ride.
-All Observers shall wear sports shirts or blouses with collars, and appropriate pants or trousers.
+All observers shall wear shirts or blouses with collars, and appropriate pants or trousers.
 Denim jeans may be worn if they are clean and without holes, tears or patches.
-The officer with whom the Observer is riding may refuse to allow an Observer to ride if the officer determines that the Observer is inappropriately dressed.
+The officer with whom the observer is riding may refuse to allow an observer to ride if the officer determines that the observer is inappropriately dressed.

-- Boat Patrol Ride Along: All Observers requesting to ride with a boat patrol officer must be able to swim and must wear a U.S. Coast Guard approved personal flotation device which will be provided by the Department.
+- Boat Patrol Ride Along: All observers requesting to ride with a Boat Patrol Officer must be able to swim and must wear a U.S. Coast Guard approved personal flotation device which will be provided by the Sheriff's Office.

 - Scheduling Rides/Check-in: All ride-alongs must be scheduled with the Patrol Shift Supervisor at least 48 hours in advance of the ride.
-Observers should be at the Office at least 15 minutes prior to the scheduled ride-along time.
-Observers who elect to ride with a boating officer/an officer in an outlying area should be at the outlying sub-station at least 15 minutes prior to the ride-along time.
+Observers should be at the Sheriff's Office at least 15 minutes prior to the scheduled ride along time.
+Observers who elect to ride with a Boating Officer or an officer in an outlying area should be at the outlying sub-station at least 15 minutes prior to the ride along time.

 - Limited Number of Observation Rides: Observers are limited to six (6) observation rides during a twelve (12) month period, not to exceed two (2) rides per month.